Employment Options & Concerns

 On Campus Employment

-Students in valid F-1 status are eligible to work on campus for 20 hours per week during the academic year and full time during breaks and the summer vacation.
+Students in valid F-1 status are eligible to work on campus for 20 hours per week during the academic year.
 You do not need to apply to the United States Citizenship and Immigration Services (USCIS) for on campus work.
 When accepting employment, you will need to complete several forms with the Human Resources Office on campus to show them that you are eligible to work (expiration date of I-20) and that you are in valid F-1 status at the time of your application to work.
 Please remember, you must maintain your F-1 status in order to be legally working on campus.
 You may also want to refer to the sections on Maintaining Your F-1 Status and On Campus Employment for F-1 Students.

 Curricular Practical Training (CPT):